Code-Institute-Submissions/MSP-7/README.md

 The Project will enable a user to:
 - See the weather for their current location by default on opening
-- Manually enter a city to search for weather results
+- Manually enter a location to search for weather results

 ## Benefits and Rational